 The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.

-The "Fast Money" traders talk Netflix and give you 5 trades in tech.
+The "Fast Money" traders talk tech and give you 5 plays on 4 names.

 CNBC's Jim Cramer explains why he is watching Cimarex Energy.

 An interesting chart pattern and Wednesday's other best research calls from Wall Street.